How to Become a Telehealth Nurse

 As an aspiring nurse, you want to demonstrate your dedication to the field by gaining basic clinical experience while you’re in high school.
 As a student, it’ll be difficult to gain paid placements working with patients, but you should be able to find volunteer positions at local clinics, hospitals, or shelters.

+There are also several medical volunteer brigades that students can join to travel abroad and help patients in developing countries.
 Aside from gaining volunteer experience, ensure you also participate in useful extracurriculars.
 These do not have to be medical-related but should involve your passions and hobbies!

 Step Three: Consider Writing the SAT or ACT